Report on Dr. Janet Wilson's Talk

 The CoHaB Centre at Mumbai University has gained an excellent status by guiding and producing scholars in the field of Global Diaspora Studies, Ethnicity, Migration, and Identity issues.
 So when the CoHaB ITN programme reached its conclusion in October 2015, it was felt that the resources of CoHaB and the expertise it had generated should not be allowed to dissipate.
 So from November 2015 onwards the CoHaB centre at Mumbai University has entered its second phase and is now known as CoHaB Indian Diaspora Centre (CoHaB IDC).
 It is supported by the Mumbai University and continues to draw upon the expertise and goodwill of its CoHaB partners and associate partners.

 Professor Nilufer E. Bharucha is the Director and Scientist-in-Charge of CoHaB IDC and Professor Shoba Ghosh is the Jt.
 Director of the Centre.
-The centre has appointed Ms. Sai Diwan as research associate and she assists the Director and Jt.
+The Centre has appointed Mr. Akshay Chavan as research associate and he assists the Director and Jt.
 Director in administration and academic activities of the Centre.